DFHack/dfhack/docs/dev/Lua API.rst

 following keyboard hotkeys:

 - Left/Right arrow: move the cursor one character to the left or right.
-- Ctrl-Left/Right arrow: move the cursor one word to the left or right.
+- Ctrl-B/Ctrl-F: move the cursor one word back or forward.
-- Alt-Left/Right arrow: move the cursor to the beginning/end of the text.
+- Ctrl-A/Ctrl-E: move the cursor to the beginning/end of the text.

 Scrollbar class
 ---------------